eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### The Handling of zebra_rnh_refresh_dependents()

-This new function is inserted into the existing route convergence process, allowing Zebra to achieve route convergence in the case where the reachability of recursive routes remains unchanged.
+This new added function is inserted into the existing route convergence process, allowing Zebra to achieve route convergence in the case where the reachability of recursive routes remains unchanged.

 Provide a brief description of Zebra's original recursive convergence process.